logologo

 – Public Transportation Crime in Mexico

-You must be very alert if you are traveling on public transportation—especially if you are traveling alone.
+You must be very alert if you are traveling on public transportation - especially if you are traveling alone.
 If you are riding buses, try and ride first-class direct buses which have lower incidents of crime.
-They also record every passenger on every bus—which inhibits crime.
+They also record every passenger on every bus - which inhibits crime.
 Our preferred bus companies are Primera Plus, ETN, ADO, Estrella de Oro, and Pullman de Morelos.

 – Being Drugged in Mexico

 Roofies in Mexico are an issue.
 Never leave your drink unattended in restaurants and bars.
 People have been drugged and then robbed or sexually assaulted.
 If you feel unwell, immediately call or find local authorities or seek medical attention.
+This applies to both men and women.
+Cartel-backed networks are now exploiting dating apps to lure foreign targets in Tulum and Playa del Carmen for kidnapping and extortion - so if someone you matched with online seems too eager to meet in a secluded location, trust your instincts.

 – Being Kidnapped in Mexico